Popular Topics

 Grave's Disease

 Grave's Disease is a condition caused by hyperactivity of the thyroid gland.
 Due to hyperthyroidism, a person appears nervous and anxious.
 This is due to the higher metabolic rate set by overactive thyroid.
-The body's immune system is trigerred.
-Typically Graves disease affects women in the age group of 20 - 40 years.
+The body's immune system is triggered.
+Typically Grave's disease affects women in the age group of 20 - 40 years.

-Symptoms of Graves disease include rapid heartbeat, anxiety and difficulty in sleeping.
-A person suffering from Graves disease experiences increased sensitivity to heat and moist skin.
+Symptoms of Grave's disease include enlarged thyroid gland, rapid heartbeat, nervousness, anxiety and difficulty in sleeping.
+A person suffering from Grave's disease experiences increased sensitivity to heat and moist skin.
 In cases of Graves' ophthalmopathy, the eyes may appear reddened or inflamed.
-There is increased sensitivity to light and the ears may experience excessive tearing.
-Other symptoms of Graves disease are bulging eyes and enlarged thyroid gland.
-Graves disease can bring about weight loss.
-Patient suffering from Graves disease may have increased sweating, hand tremors and muscular weakness.
+There is increased sensitivity to light and the eyes may experience excessive tearing.
+Other symptoms of Grave's disease are weight loss without loss of appetite, bulging eyes and enlarged thyroid gland.
+Patient suffering from Grave's disease may have increased sweating, hand tremors and muscular weakness.
 Women may have infertility problems.

 Laparoscopy